lichenma/GoFund/StudyNotes.md

 Buffering communication channels can be a performance optimization in certain circumstances, but it should be used with great care (and benchmarking).

 An unbuffered channel provides a guarantee that an exchange between two goroutines is performed at the instant the send and receive take place - buffered channel has no such guarantee.
 Data are passed around on channels such that only one goroutine has access to a data item at any given time - data races cannot occur by design.
-An unbuffered channel is used to perform synchronous communication between goroutines while a buffered channel is used to perform asynchronous communication.
+An unbuffered channel is used to perform `synchronous communication` between goroutines while a buffered channel is used to perform `asynchronous communication`.

 There are uses for buffered channels which aren't directly about communication.
 For example, a common throttling idiom creates a channel with (for example) buffer size `10` and then sends ten tokens into it immediately.
 Any number of worker goroutines are then spawned and each receives a token from the channel before starting work, and sends it back afterward.
 Then, however many workers there are, only ten will ever be working at the same time.